 Quinoa is often grouped together with grains, but it’s actually a seed.
 It’s a nutrient-dense superfood, offering a complete source of protein with all nine essential amino acids.
 It’s also 70% carbohydrates by weight, offering sustained energy.
 Quinoa also contains B vitamins and iron, which are vital for transporting oxygen around the body.
 Moreover, quinoa is naturally gluten-free.

 Whole grains like brown rice, buckwheat, whole wheat, millet, barley, and whole oats are excellent sources of carbohydrates.
 Unlike the refined grains used to make white flours, white pasta, pastries, bagels, and many kinds of cereal, whole grains leave the bran and hull of the grain intact.
-This not only preserves tons of nutrients like iron, B vitamins, and other minerals, but it also keeps the fiber content high.
-This makes whole grains more filling.
-Where possible, swap any refined grains with unprocessed whole grains for increased satiety and a significant boost in nutrients.
+Not only does it preserve tons of nutrients like iron, B vitamins, and other minerals, but it also keeps the fiber content high, making whole grains more filling.
+Where possible, swap any refined grains with unprocessed whole grains for a significant boost in nutrients and increased satiety.

 Fruits are almost entirely composed of carbohydrates and water, with little protein or fat content.
 While some fruits are high in sugar, all the sugar is natural and often accompanied by some fiber, water, vitamins, and minerals.
-The carbohydrate content varies depending on the type of fruit, with many of the tropical fruits topping the list of highest carbohydrate fruits.
-Bananas, mangos, pineapple, and dates are among the fruits with the highest carbohydrate content.
+The carbohydrate content varies depending on the type of fruit, with bananas, mangos, pineapples, and dates having the highest carbohydrate content.

 Dried fruit contains even more carbohydrates per gram than fresh fruit because all the water has been removed.
 This makes dried fruit more calorically dense, so it can be an energizing pre-workout snack that can give you the energy you need without leaving you bloated or feeling overly full.
 Dried fruit is also rich in nutrients.
 For example, dried apricots have 7.5 mg of iron per cup, or nearly the daily value for most men and about 42% for women.